 Want your students to have the experience of creating their own maps?
 Try out some of these robust online mapping tools to see more of what can be done with maps and mapping.

 Learn how to search for geographic data using an Internet Mapping Service.
 These are online sites provided by national, international, federal, state and local government agencies to allow access to public data.
 Some NGOs and instructional sites also provide excellent resources.
 Most sites include a tutorial or "Getting Started" page that will show you most of the site's features in a very short period of time.
 For a few examples, check out a page of New York City Mapping Resources or Disaster Response Resources.

 Do you have data of your own that you'd like to map?
 If you have a list of locations and would like to create points with pop-ups, then one easy option is to use Google Maps or Google Earth.
 Here's a page of Google resources, including links to helpful web services and very informative blogs and tutorials.
+In order to use your Hamilton Gmail account for Google Maps, please see Accessing Google Maps at Hamilton.
 For more complex mapping efforts which are still within Google, you can try Spreadsheet Mapper or Fusion Tables.